Garry Hynes

 Garry Hynes (born 10 June 1953) is an Irish theatre director.
-She was the first woman to win the prestigious Tony Award for direction of a play.
+She was the first woman to win the prestigious Tony Award for Best Direction of a Play.

-Biography
+Life and career

 Hynes was born in Ballaghaderreen, County Roscommon, and educated at St. Louis Convent at Monaghan, the Dominican Convent at Galway, and UCG.

 She is a co-founder of the Druid Theatre Company with Mick Lally and Marie Mullen in 1975 after meeting through the drama society of U.C.G. where they studied.
 She was Druid's artistic director from 1975 to 1991, and again from 1995 to date.
 Hynes directed for the Abbey Theatre from 1984 and was its artistic director from 1991 to 1994, and also the Royal Shakespeare Company, the Royal Exchange, Manchester, the Kennedy Center and the Royal Court Theatre, London.

-She is the civil partner of film producer Martha O'Neill.
+She was the civil partner of film producer Martha O'Neill.